 |church nave and painted ceiling|

 The transepts are the two parts forming the arms of a cruciform or cross-shaped church near the main altar.
-These two arms also have their own minor altars that has statues of saints that are taken care of by religious confradias.
+These two arms also have their own minor altars that have statues of saints that are taken care of by religious confradias.

 |Right transept with its side-altars and elevated sermon pulpit|

 The main door of the church at the front entrance was reserved for the carrozas that were used during processions.
-A postigo which is a small door cut within the frame of the wooden door are mainly used by the church-goers.
-A sample of this type of door-within-a-door is located in one of the transepts that serves as a side entrance of the devotees.
+A postigo which is a small door cut within the frame of the wooden door is mainly used as an entrance by the church-goers.
+A sample of this type of door-within-a-door is located in one of the transepts that serve as a side entrance of the devotees.